 The global economy, including the financial and credit markets, has recently experienced extreme volatility and disruption, including increases to inflation rates, rising interest rates, foreign currency impacts, declines in consumer confidence, and a challenging growth environment.
 All these factors point to uncertainty about economic stability, and the severity and duration of these conditions on our business cannot be predicted.
-The bulk of the second quarter revenue decline was due to a significant tightening in credit markets due to higher interest rates, impacting our customers' ability and/or desire to secure capital equipment financing.
-In addition, our international results were negatively affected by an acceleration of our international strategy to wind down underperforming countries as we transition to third party distributors.
-We continue to focus on quality of revenue and despite the revenue decline, our cash used in operations was \$3.8 million lower, or 47%, than the same period in 2023.
-We remain focused on adapting to the challenges presented by the current macro-economic environment.
+The bulk of the third quarter revenue decline was due to a significant tightening in credit markets in the U.S. and to a lesser extent international markets due to higher interest rates, impacting our customers' ability and/or desire to secure capital equipment financing.
+In addition, our international results were negatively affected by an acceleration of our international strategy to wind down underperforming countries as we transitioned to third party distributors.
+We continue to focus on quality of revenue and despite the revenue decline, our cash used in operations was \$4.8 million lower, or 40%, than the same period in 2023.
+On a positive note, the Federal Reserve Board (Fed), the European Central Bank, the Swiss National Bank and the Bank of Canada all recently reduced interest rates in an effort to reduce the degree of restrictiveness in monetary policy, and signaling future rate cuts over the near term.
+We remain focused on adapting to the challenges presented by the current macro-economic environment, as well as the opportunities presented by an easing of monetary policy.